-This year-round campground is located approximately 110 km southwest of Calgary, Alberta, along a very scenic stretch of highway #22, the facilities of this campground, having been recently upgraded, are sure to impress even the most demanding of campers.
+Situated in a particularly beautiful area of Southern Alberta’s foothills, Chain Lakes Provincial Park Campground provides its visitors with a remarkable mix of recreational activities.
+This year-round campground is located approximately 125 km Southwest of Calgary along a very scenic stretch of highway #22.The facilities of this campground, having been recently upgraded, are sure to impress even the most demanding of campers.

 Although the area attracts a number of visitors to its day use facilities and can get quite busy during warm summer days, there is truly a feeling of isolation at this campground.
 But with Nanton being just a short drive away (39 km) a trip to town is ideal for dinner out, a quick game of golf or replenishing supplies.

 For those “technologically attached” people, cell coverage is nonexistent and a good ten minute drive away.
 Of course for emergencies, a pay phone is available at the day use area.

 The lake is ideal for swimming, windsurfing and of course fishing as it is stocked annually with Rainbow Trout.

 One of the central features of the south end of the lake is the spillway.
 The spillway regulates waterflow into Willow Creek and for years has been a favourite with the kids where they could play in the stream or fisherman could try their luck.

 With a number of “high water” years where the spillway was stretched to capacity, 2015 will see a major upgrade to the facility and those activities are sure to be curtailed as the work progresses.